-Specific Outcomes At the end of this Assessment Criteria The evidence students must provide Assessment Tasks How evidence of course, students must be able to: in order to show that they are competent competence is collected 1.
-Manage a typical attorney's file Demonstrate the following: Correct problem analysis and planning of strategy A proper record of every attendance in each case Proper file appearance and order Examination of students' Legal Aid Clinic files Oral file consultation sessions Test 2.
-Conduct an effective consultation and write a consultation note.
-Demonstrate the ability to: Establish an effective working atmosphere Learn a client's goals and expectations Consultation exercise and assessment Examination of students' Legal Aid Clinic files

-Gather a comprehensive set of facts Analyse the client's problem Give correct advice Obtain instructions Effectively conclude consultation Draft a thorough and correct consultation note Deal sensitively and professionally with cultural and language differences Oral file consultation sessions 3.
+Specific Outcomes Assessment Criteria Assessment Tasks At the end of this course, students must be able to: The evidence students must provide in order to show that they are competent How evidence of competence is collected 1.
+Manage a typical attorney's file Demonstrate the following: Correct problem analysis and planning of strategy A proper record of every attendance in each case Proper file appearance and order Examination of students' Law Clinic files Oral file consultation sessions Test 2.
+Conduct an Demonstrate the ability to: Consultation exercise effective consultation and write a consultation note.
+Establish an effective working atmosphere Learn a client's goals and expectations Gather a comprehensive set of facts Analyse the client's problem Give correct advice Obtain instructions Effectively conclude consultation Draft a thorough and correct consultation note Deal sensitively and professionally with cultural and language differences and assessment Examination of students' Law Clinic files Oral file consultation sessions 3.
 Draft letters and communicate effectively with clients and others.
-Demonstrate the ability to: Draft a letter of demand Draft a response to a letter of demand Use correct grammar Use letters to report and record information Use certain legal principles and devices effectively Communicate effectively using the telephone Examination of students' Legal Aid Clinic files Oral file consultation sessions Written assignment Test 4.
+Demonstrate the ability to: Draft a letter of demand Draft a response to a letter of demand Use correct grammar Use letters to report and record information Use certain legal principles and devices effectively Communicate effectively using the telephone Examination of students' Law Clinic files Oral file consultation sessions Written assignment Test 4.
 Draft certain pleadings and applications Explain the essential purpose of different types of pleadings, namely: particulars of claim request for further particulars further particulars plea applications Draft these pleadings and applications or certain sections thereof.
 Describe the necessary allegations to be made in court pleadings and applications.
 Written assignments in which students are required to draft certain pleadings and applications, working in groups and individuals.
 Tests in which students may be asked to draft the above documents.